Sustainability is an integral part of our overall business strategy to create financial and non-financial value for our stakeholders.

 NIBC is a signatory of the United Nations Global Compact.
 We believe that sustainability starts with our value system and meeting our responsibilities in the areas of human rights, labour, environment and anti-corruption.
 Our commitment under UNGC complements our Code of Conduct and is embedded in our business strategy, policies and procedures.
 We provide a written update on our progress each year as part of our commitment which is available here.

-NIBC is one of 82 financial institutions globally that have committed to apply the ten Equator Principles for project finance.
-They indicate how we manage environmental and social risks in these projects, our support for Sustainable Development Goals (SDGs), and our contribution towards efforts to prevent global temperatures rising beyond 1.5°C.
+NIBC is one of 91 financial institutions globally that have committed to apply the ten Equator Principles.
+Our commitment is an indication of how we manage environmental and social risks for large projects, our support for Sustainable Development Goals (SDGs), and our contribution towards efforts to prevent global temperatures rising beyond 1.5°C.

-We apply the Principles to all project financing transactions.
+We apply the Principles to eligible transactions.
 Furthermore, each year, we report on our implementation of these and provide a summary of transactions where they were applied.
 For the latest information, please view the NIBC Equator Principles Report.

-Our Managing Board is ultimately responsibility for all Sustainability matters.
-Board members discuss and advise on sustainability strategy, targets, planning and budget.
-The Managing Board is also responsible for policies that impact NIBC’s culture and ethics, such as the Code of Conduct.
+Our Executive Committee (ExCo) is ultimately responsibility for all Sustainability matters.
+ExCo members discuss and advise on sustainability strategy, targets, planning and budget.
+The ExCo is also responsible for policies that impact NIBC’s culture and ethics, such as the Code of Conduct.
 Updates to the sustainability framework and underlying policies are reviewed and approved by NIBC’s Risk Management Committee.

 The Sustainability Team is responsible for preparing and implementing sustainability strategies, targets, planning and budgets, and engaging with external stakeholders.
-It presents quarterly to the Risk Management Committee and meets regularly with Executive Team members to discuss progress and evaluate ongoing activities.
-Quarterly reports on figures and progress are also presented to the Managing Board and subcommittee of the Supervisory Board.
+It presents quarterly to the Risk Management Committee and meets regularly with ExCo members to discuss progress and evaluate ongoing activities.
+Quarterly reports on figures and progress are also presented to the ExCo and subcommittee of the Supervisory Board.

-As sustainability is aligned to the overall business strategy, various departments are responsible for managing sustainability as part of their ongoing activities.
-For example, business teams apply the Sustainability Framework in their client interactions, Facilities & Services manages NIBC's energy efficiency programme, and Human Resources is responsible for sustainability activities related to employees.
+Our sustainability strategy is fully aligned with our the overall business strategy and the various departments within NIBC are responsible for managing sustainability as part of their ongoing activities.
+For example, business teams apply the Sustainability Framework and policies in their client interactions, Facilities & Services manages NIBC's energy efficiency programme, and Human Resources is responsible for sustainability activities related to employees.

 Each of our international offices has a representative who acts as a liaison for the Sustainability Team located in the Netherlands.
 They help inform local staff about our sustainability policies and activities and report back on any relevant local initiatives or issues to head office.